CStanKonrad/long_llama/README.md

 ## LongLLaMA performance
 We present some illustrative examples of LongLLaMA results and refer to our paper [Focused Transformer: Contrastive Training for Context Scaling](TODO) for more details.

-We manage to achieve good performance on the passkey retrieval task.
+We manage to achieve good performance on the passkey retrieval task from [Landmark Attention: Random-Access Infinite Context Length for Transformers](https://arxiv.org/abs/2305.16300).
 The code for generating the prompt and running the model is located in `examples/passkey.py`.

 <p align="center" width="100%">
 <img src="assets/plot_passkey.png" alt="LongLLaMA" style="width: 70%; min-width: 300px; display: block; margin: auto;">